What Is A Press Brake And How Does It Work?

 What’s Your Next Press Brake Project?

 From automotive and aerospace to construction and electronics, press brakes shape the metal parts that support everyday products and infrastructure.
+When integrated into full-service capabilities such as Dimar Manufacturing Corporation, press brake forming becomes part of a comprehensive manufacturing solution.

 FAQ